Daskiworks/ghwatch/README.md

 * Info about logged in user in navigation drawer

 ### New GitHub notification detection
-* Configurable pooling interval
+* Configurable pooling interval - **improved in 1.22**
 * GitHub API limit saving pooling method used (with full check once a six hours on mobile and one hour on WiFi to prevent problems and allow widget decrease count/android notification remove when notification is read on another device)
 * Preference to configure full update for all background checks to better detect notification reads on another device/web.
-Use may lead to a bit higher consumption of resources (network, battery, GitHub API limit)
+Use may lead to higher consumption of resources (network, battery, GitHub API limit)!
+* GitHub background pooling may be restricted to WiFi connection only to save mobile data - **new in 1.22**

 ### Android notification
 * Android notification is fired when new unread GithHub notification is detected